-Appropriate scheduling of these duties promotes smooth operation and leads to satisfied renters, which naturally increases bookings.
+Appropriate scheduling of these duties promotes smooth operation and leads to satisfied guests, which naturally increases bookings.

 Choosing appropriate materials will reduce the amount of time it takes to adequately clean properties as well as the amount of wear and tear to the furnishings.

-Whilst you want the furnishings to be aesthetically pleasing, it is also imperative to choose furniture that will stand the test of time.
-Renters often show a disregard for property in a rental home that they would never show in their own home.
+While you want the furnishings to be aesthetically pleasing, it is also imperative to choose furniture that will stand the test of time.
+Guests often show a disregard for property in a rental home that they would never show in their own home.

 Additionally, sturdy furniture reduces the likelihood that a guest will be injured on the property.
 Thus, your choice of high-quality furniture is a function of overall risk management.